neilmb/villagefire/index.md

 * *Group Improvisational Singing and Chanting*
 * *Drumming and Dancing*
 * *Songs from Other Lands and Times*
-* *Simple Four-Part Beauties* that Sound Like the Mormon Tabernacle Choir!
-Layer songs, spirituals, and sacred songs from world traditions.
+* *Simple Four-Part Beauties*

-* *Songs Pete Seeger Taught Us.* In honor of one of our most beloved American heroes!
+A Few New Dreams for 2015!

-## Can you help with any of these tasks?
+(We can’t yet know whether all of these will happen this year...if you feel called to help with any of these, let us know)

-Help for a few hours or more, as you are able, with:
+* A song circle for emerging songleaders, taking turns practicing leadership
+* More children’s song circles, both for the wee ones and for the older kids
+* Making ever more ways for our teens to feel safe and to shine
+* More movement and drumming: drumming and dancing, contact improvisation, and other ways of embodiment
+* More opportunities to participate in woods walks, foraging, birding, and star gazing
+* Collaborative song-making
+* Grief-tending ritual
+* Council Practice, to learn deep listening skills for strengthening our families and communities
+* Making art together
+* A ‘Learning Village’ where we can practice using new technologies such as rocket stoves and solar ovens
+* Herbal First-aid tent, for healing, quiet, and rejuvenation

+## We Pitch In to Make it Work

+When you arrive at our camp’s welcome table, you’ll have a chance to sign up to help with a few 1 or 2-hour shifts.
+Here are some of the things that will need your help:

+* Camp set-up: could you come 1 or 2 days early to help?
+* Tending the Welcome Table (this year it will be right next to the shelter, so you’ll be right next to the action).
+* Helping Ruthie get meals on the table
+* Setting up the dishwashing station
+* Tending the Coffee/tea and snack station
-* Leading morning stretching or yoga sessions
+* Leading stretching or yoga sessions
 * Leading non-competitive group games
-* Contribute an idea for a project or activity at the children’s area
+* Hanging out with kids at the children’s area
-* Tending the Welcome Table
-* Tending the Coffee/tea station
-* If you have experience with Theatre of the Oppressed, we want to talk to you about ideas for your presence at Village Fire.
-* Are you a drummer?
-Come ready to use what you’ve got!

 ## We Want to Hear Your Ideas

 <div style="float:right;"><img src="images/liz.jpg" width="150"/></div>

-On the <a href="http://www.eventbrite.com/e/village-fire-2014-tickets-10717304747">online registration form</a> you can tell us more about your own thoughts and ideas for Village Fire as well as any special needs you might have.
+On the <a href="http://villagefiresinging.eventbrite.com">online registration form</a> you can tell us more about your own thoughts and ideas for Village Fire as well as any special needs you might have.

 <a href="images/BringtoVillageFire.pdf">Click here</a> for a list of
 things you might want to bring to Village Fire.

+Contact Us:

-Contact Us: Liz Rog, Village Fire Planner, <a href="mailto:liz@decorahnow.com">liz@decorahnow.com</a> or 563-382-8013.
+* General Questions: Liz Rog, <a href="mailto:liz@decorahnow.com">liz@decorahnow.com</a> or 563-382-8013.
-Brenna Everson, Registrar, <a
+* Registration Questions: Brenna Everson, <a href="mailto:brenna.everson@gmail.com">brenna.everson@gmail.com</a> or 701-739-9001.
-href="mailto:brenna.everson@gmail.com">brenna.everson@gmail.com</a> or
-701-739-9001.
-During Village Fire, you can call Camp Tahigwa: 563-546-7755
+* During our gathering, you can call Camp Tahigwa: 563-546-7755

-<div style="text-align:center;clear:both;color:#8F0000">Come let us wrap ourselves in all of these things.</div>